avvau/Ice_Machine_Praktikum23-24/README.md

 For The 3D print I used the Tinkcard programme.
 Link to the WebPage: [Tinkgard](https://www.tinkercad.com).
 <br>
 Tinkercad is a free solution for realising 3D projects and is well suited for beginners.
 Several people can work on a project at the same time.
-The exported file for 3D printing can be bound here:
+The exported file for 3D printing can be bound here: `3D print`

 ### Tinkcard Design:
 #### Dimensions of the box